Writing a Business Plan: Step-by-Step Guide

 • Value proposition: What unique value does your company bring to the existing market?

 • Customer relations: How will consumers interact with your company?
-Will their experience be in-person vs online?
+Will their experience be in-person or online?

 • Customer segments: Identify your target market.
 Defining and understanding who your target market is can help inform overall business and marketing strategies.

-• Cost structure: This section should explore the costs your business will face – such as labor or supplies.
-In this section, it can also be helpful to define whether your company will work on a cost-driven model or a value-driven model.
+• Cost structure: This section should explore the costs your business will face — such as labor or supplies.
+It can also be helpful to define whether your company will work on a cost-driven model or a value-driven model.
 Cost-driven models focus on lowering costs while value-driven models focus on creating premium value for customers.

 • Revenue streams: How is the company going to make money?